Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.0 HSW continuing education hours to architects and 6.0 PDHs to professional engineers in all states, except Florida architects.
+This seminar is open to the public.
+It offers 7.0 PDHs to professional engineers and 7.0 HSW continuing education hours to architects in all states.
 Educators and courses are not subject to preapproval in South Carolina.

-The American Institute of Architects has approved this event for 6.0 HSW Learning Units (Sponsor No. J885).
-Courses approved by the AIA qualify for North Carolina architects.
+The American Institute of Architects has approved this seminar for 7.0 HSW Learning Units (Sponsor No. J885).
 Only full attendance can be reported to the AIA/CES.

-This program offers a non-credit continuing education opportunity to contractors.
-It has not been submitted to any state building contractor licensing board for approval.
+This course offers a non-credit continuing education opportunity to contractors.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.